onzfonz/comp227/src/content/0/en/part0d.md

 ![token about to expire](../../images/0/partc/github_token_ready.png)

-Make sure to copy it someplace safe or leave the page open for now.
+Make sure to copy it somewhere safe or leave the page open for now.
 If you do lose the token, you can safely generate a new one.
 You may also want to consider deleting the old one, which prevents it from being used anymore.

-### 8: Connect Webstorm with GitHub
+### 8: Connect WebStorm with GitHub

 Now what we will do is:

-1. Take the GitHub repo that we generated from GitHub classroom
+1. Take the GitHub repo that we generated from GitHub Classroom
 2. Copy the link for it
 3. Switch to WebStorm and select ***Get From VCS***, using the copied URL from GitHub.
 4. After clicking OK, select ***Use Token*** from the authentication options